aandiron/woman-machine/the-woman-machine.md

 I thrust my hips forward against him, and guiding me with his hands he helped me find the hard bulge in his jeans.
 Its presence was obvious even through the thick material.
 I rolled my hips back and forth, crushing my clit up against his rock.
 The bar was not exactly well-lit, but it was certain that many people --- maybe everyone in the place --- was sneaking sidelong, furtive glances in our direction, jealously wishing they were themselves the hottest couple in the bar making out in front of the dozens of dirty bikers in "The Snakes" (or whatever) and their associated hangers-on.

 I fake-fucked him in that foul bar, grinding against his cock until he was so hard that I thought he might be in danger of cumming right there.
 My lips found his ear, and I moaned softly so that only he could hear.
-I said, "this is what it would be like if I were fucking you."
+And I said, "this is what it would be like if I were fucking you."

 He pulled his head back and caught my eye.
 "I want to fuck you."

 I leaned back.
 I put my hand on his broad chest and pushed back.
 I stepped back.
 "I told you.
 I'm married."
 I looked at my watch.
 "And I have to go back to my husband right now, actually."

-The face he made at that point --- in some ways I savored it.
-It is look deeper than just disappointment.
-I think we ladies like to pretend that teasing men with sex is just good fun; that leading a man on and then denying him is just a game.
-I think we like to think men should be tough, and if they don't get laid tonight, well tough-titties; get over it you big hard emotionless man.
-It's just sex.
-But if you had seen this guy's face at that moment, he wasn't sad, upset, angry, or laughing it off... he was *heartbroken*.
+The face he made at that point --- a look deeper than just disappointment.
+In some ways I savored it.
+I think we ladies like to believe that teasing men with sex is just good fun; that leading a man on and then denying him is just a game.
+I think many of us can't let go of the idea that men should be tough, and if they don't get laid tonight, well tough-titties; get over it you big hard emotionless man.
+After all it's just sex.
+But if you had seen this guy's face; he wasn't sad, upset, angry, or laughing it off... he was *heartbroken*.

 I relented.